"To Become a Better Photographer Become a Better Person"

 Choosing a photographer is an intimate process.
 I hope these tiny windows into the person that I am served as an adequate understanding of the photographer that I am.

 I look forward to hearing from you.
-I can't wait to capture your love story through my photography.
+I can't wait to capture your love story.